satishrawat730/OpenCV/README.md

 19 MorphologicalTransformations.py : morphological operations like Erosion, Dilation, Opening, Closing etc
 20 Smoothing_BlurringImages.py : Smoothing and Blurring of Images with OpenCV
 21 ImageGradients_EdgeDetection.py : three types of gradient methods or High-pass filters
 22 CannyEdgeDetection.py : Canny edge detection algorithm is 5 steps
 23 ImagePyramids.py      : pyramid of multiple reduced image of original using 2 method gaussian, laplacian
+24 ImageBlending_using_Pyramids.py : blending 2 images using gaussian and laplacian method